Toolbar

 Burger Menu

-Opens a context menu where you can find the functions relevant to the selected element.
+Opens a context menu where the functions relevant to the selected item can be found.
 This corresponds to what is displayed with a mouse context menu call.

 2